egonelbre/egonelbre.com/content/draft/tracking-resource-leaks.md

 }
 ```

-To put all of this together:
+Finally, we can put it all together:

 ``` go
 func TestClient(t *testing.T) {